SAG-AFTRA, the union of actors and performers, has successfully negotiated agreements with 80 video game developers, after a month-long strike.

 These game studios have signed Interim IMA or Tiered Budget Independent Interactive Media Agreement (IMA), which ensures important protections, especially regarding artificial intelligence (AI) use, a key major reason for the strike.

-The new Interim IMA agreement includes:
+The new Interim IMA agreement includes several protections including:

 - AI Protections: There are safeguards against using AI to replicate actors’ voices or likenesses without their consent or proper compensation.